 - 🍓 In the summertime, when the strawberries are ready for picking, he hires a few students looking to earn some summer money to help him harvest the fruits and sell them at his stand.

 - 🧁 Using some of the strawberries and rhubarb, his family decides to make delicious muffins to sell at the stands too.
 Who doesn’t love a strawberry and rhubarb muffin!

 - 🚜 With the money he makes selling his harvest, he pays the students and asks his neighbour, who has a local repair shop to fix his tractor that broke.

 The farmer created local jobs for the students, earned revenue from his community purchasing his harvest, and reinvested the profits he made into his neighbour’s local repair shop.
 Next summer, his neighbour will buy a few muffins and cartons of his fresh strawberries, continuing the cycle of the money staying within the community.

-5 benefits of buying and dining local
+5 benefits of buying local products

 You can support your community by shopping, dining or choosing fresh local foods.
 All these conscious choices help create jobs, supports economic growth, and injects much-needed dollars into the economy while rallying your community.